-Communication should only be for imparting factual information, not for discussing problems or issues with young people since there is a serious risk of being misunderstood through these media.
+Communication should only be for imparting factual information, not for discussing problems or issues with young people since there is

 For communication via email, parents should be 'cc'd in.
 If emails are sent to a group of people, young people should be blind copied ('bcc'd) so that others cannot see their email address.